 What life stage were you at when you did it?

 My dad had died a few years before and it’s fair to say I had had a difficult relationship with him.
 He wasn’t very available.
 So there were issues around his death.
-Also when I was 14, I was groomed, taken abroad and had a significantly traumatic experience, that caused major trust issues.
+Also when I was 14, I was taken abroad and had a significantly traumatic experience that caused major trust issues and behavioural difficulties.
 These issues eventually seeped into my marriage, which eventually broke down (I have since remarried).
 I had a young daughter at the time of my MKP training and initially struggled with being a new dad – this has fundamentally changed in ways I could never have imagined at the time.

 How was the NWTA weekend for you?

-Well, I had to decide whether to stay in my up-beat, hold-it-all-in persona or to dive in and be more transparent.
-At one point in the training I decided to really go for it and as a result, something inside me opened up.
+Well, it became clear I had to decide whether to stay closed up and wary, or to dive in, be more transparent and ‘do my work’.
+At one point in the training I decided to really go for it and as a result, something inside me genuinely opened up.
 I experienced a deeper connection with others, in some ways for the first time.
-I also started realizing that vulnerability is strength, which I hadn’t realized before.
+I also started realising that vulnerability is strength, which I hadn’t realised before.
 I came out at the other end wanting more and knowing that I had more of this personal men’s work to do.
 I didn’t want it to be a ‘mantle piece experience’.
-I wanted to be more like the opened up self I experienced on this weekend.
+I wanted to be more like the opened-up self I experienced on this weekend.
 I have since become increasingly aware of my potential as a man and how to step into that potential.

 What is the Primary Integration Training

-It is designed for men who have already completed the weekend training and serves to integrate their experience and to improve ‘emotive literacy’.
+It is designed for men who have already completed a weekend training and serves to integrate their experience and to improve ‘emotive literacy’.
 The training lasts for 3 hours, once a week for 8 weeks.
-The initial weekend experience is relatively compressed so the Primary Integration Training provides a way of really getting to grips with how best to address angers, grief, fears, projection, as well as providing a conflict resolution model.
+The initial weekend experience is relatively compressed so the Primary Integration Training provides a way of really getting to grips with how best to address angers, grief, fears, projection, as well as providing a straightforward conflict resolution model.
 It is a really healthy way of integrating the work.
 It means men learn how to be with sadness, their own and other, for instance.
 We also learn to feel our fear but also our power at the same time.
-There is no such thing as fearlessness but when I know my fear, I am more able to be courageous and get things addressed in my life.
+I believe there is no such thing as ‘fearlessness’ but when I know my fear, I am more able to be courageous and get things addressed in my life.

 How is your i-group?

 Invaluable.
-A bunch of men who are willing to support me but also hold me accountable for what I say and do with my life.
+A bunch of men who are willing to deeply support me but also hold me accountable for what I say I want to do in my life.
 That is a brilliant combination.